Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: Introduction

-\end{theorem} Apart from providing a stronger conclusion, our proof of the above theorem is considerably shorter than previous works, and introduces and extends several novel combinatorial tools and ideas in discrete random matrix theory (some of which are based on joint work of the authors with Luh and Samotij \cite{FJLS2018}).
-We believe that these ideas allow for a unified approach to the singularity problem for many different discrete random matrix models, which have previously been handled in an ad-hoc manner.
-For completeness and for the convenience of the reader, we have included full proofs of all the simple background lemmas that we use from other papers, making this paper completely self contained.
+\begin{remark} While the constant $1000$ in the above theorem is somewhat arbitrary, the leading order term $n^{1/4}\sqrt{\log{n}}$ in the exponent is optimal for the argument in this paper.
+We believe that improving the exponent to even $n^{(1/2) + \epsilon}$ (for some absolute constant $\epsilon > 0$) will likely require new ideas beyond those in the present work, since even in the case of i.i.d.
+Rademacher random matrices, the combinatorial techniques from \cite{FJLS2018} that we build upon here are only able to obtain an upper bound of $2^{-\tilde\Omega({\sqrt{n}})}$ on the singularity probability. \end{remark} Apart from providing a stronger conclusion, our proof of the above theorem is considerably shorter than previous works, and introduces and extends several novel combinatorial tools and ideas in discrete random matrix theory (some of which are based on joint work of the authors with Luh and Samotij \cite{FJLS2018}).
+We believe that these ideas allow for a unified approach to the singularity problem for many different discrete random matrix models, which have previously been handled in an ad-hoc manner (see also the discussion at the end of the next subsection).